marick/lens2/mostly_words/are_lenses_for_you.md

 And don't get me started about the debate (around 1981) of whether C could ever replace assembly language for serious coding.

-In any case: I've seen too often programmer decisions about technology that are based on personal preference, typically informed by what that programmer is used to, but – and let me emphasize this – **presented as something objective**.
+In any case: I've seen too many programmer decisions about technology that are based on personal preference, often driven by what that programmer is used to, but – and let me emphasize this – **presented as an objective analysis**.
 To that, I repeat the last line of Ernest Hemingway's
 [*The Sun Also Rises*](https://en.wikipedia.org/wiki/The_Sun_Also_Rises):
-"wouldn't it be pretty to think so?"
+"Wouldn't it be pretty to think so?"

 I *don't* think so, so I won't pitch lenses to you as if you were a dispassionate person optimizing some objective criterion.
 That is: